Knowledge BaseRevenue Streams: how does your business earn?

 Revenue Streams represent the cash a company generates from each Customer Segment.
 If the Value Proposition is what you create, Revenue Streams are what you capture in return.

-This block is where business model thinking gets real.
-You can have a brilliant proposition and a thoughtful cost structure, but if the revenue model is wrong, nothing else saves you.
+This is where business model thinking gets real.
+A brilliant proposition with the wrong revenue model still fails.

-Asset sale.
-Selling ownership of a physical product.
-Revenue is one-time per transaction.
+• Asset sale: selling ownership of a physical product; one-time revenue per transaction

-Usage fee.
-Revenue based on how much the customer uses.
-The more you use, the more you pay.
+• Usage fee: customers pay based on how much they use; the more they use, the more they pay

-Lending, renting or leasing.
-Temporary rights to use an asset for a fee.
+• Leasing and rental: temporary rights to use an asset for a periodic fee

 Fixed pricing: a list price applies to all customers.
 Simple and predictable.

 Dynamic pricing: prices vary based on market conditions, timing or customer behaviour.
-Airlines, hotels and surge-pricing apps are good examples.
+Airlines, hotels and surge-pricing apps use this.

 Neither is inherently better.
-The right choice depends on your segment, your cost structure and how much pricing complexity your team can manage.
+The right choice depends on your segment and how much pricing complexity your team can manage.

-If your current model is transaction-based, consider whether any part of your proposition could convert to a subscription or retainer.
-We see this shift work well for consultants and coaches who have historically charged per project.
+If your current model is transaction-based, ask whether any part of your proposition could shift to a subscription or retainer.
+We see this work well for consultants and coaches who have historically charged per project.
 The relationship already exists.
 The recurring model just formalises it.

-• How do you currently charge customers, whether one-time, recurring or usage-based?
+• How do you currently charge customers — one-time, recurring or usage-based?

-• Is your pricing model aligned with the value customers receive?
+• Is your pricing model aligned with the value customers actually receive?

 • Which customer segment generates the most revenue?
 Is that the same as your most profitable segment?